etalisoft/data-tada/docs/api.parse.date.md

 - `max` - Rejectable.
 If max is specified and input > max the promise will reject with the corresponding 'max' message.
 The value can be: 'now', 'today', a value supported by moment.
 The value can also be a function that returns one of the acceptable values.
 - `validate` - Rejectable.
 If the validate function is specified and results in false, the promise will reject with the corresponding 'validate' message.
 Function signature: `(date)=>Boolean`.
 - `messages` - The messages that will be returned for each of the rejections.
+- `parse` - A function that parses a value into a moment.
 - `formats` - The [moment string+formats](https://momentjs.com/docs/#/parsing/string-formats/) used for parsing strings.
 - `...args` - Any additional args to pass to the [moment parser](https://momentjs.com/docs/#/parsing/).